 Available abstract domains

 This is an (incomplete) list of available domains.
-Check the CiaoPP sources and related bundles for the complete list.
+Check the CiaoPP sources and related bundles for a more complete list.

 Groundness and sharing